-In other words you can take as long as you want to do the exam, or if you’re intellectually challenged then there is nothing stopping you from passing it on for someone else to fill in for you!
+In other words, you can take as long as you want to do the exam.
+If you’re intellectually challenged then there is nothing stopping you from passing it on for someone else to fill in for you!

-Having said that, the paper is easy as it is accompanied with a book explaining what good installation practices are, (even if somewhat out of date, but so to is the exam paper!) which hints in a obvious way to what your multiple choice answers should be!
+Having said that, the paper is easy as it is accompanied by a book explaining what good installation practices are. (even if somewhat out of date, but so too is the exam paper!)
+The book hints in an obvious way to what your multiple choice answers should be!
 Anyone with half a brain would be able to pass it, even those without any electrical or automotive knowledge!

 I could go on but I think I have already made my point quite clear.

 NZSA Standards for installers are nothing short of PATHETIC!
-I will be raising this point when I am finally invited to a NZSA Vehicle Security special interest meeting.
+I will be raising this point when I am finally invited to an NZSA Vehicle Security special interest meeting.

 Who else has a vote of no confidence?